 Dialysis facility staff should report all vaccinations known to have been administered to a patient, regardless of whether the vaccines were administered by the dialysis facility staff, or at another location.
 This helps ensure that every patient has a complete, consolidated vaccination history in CROWNWeb and that the dialysis facility's data reflects the true vaccination coverage for the patient population served.
-CMS and the ESRD Network staff use the data in CROWNWeb to measure quality outcomes at the facility level.
 Vaccinations given at a location other than the dialysis facility can be retrieved by reviewing medical records (physician office medical records and/or hospital medical records) or by interviewing the patient.
 A process should be developed to ensure a complete vaccination history regardless of vaccination location.